 An example of the relationship between biomass production and the EWT complex is shown on the right.

 As the statistics on field observations in any year are collected the overall shape of the biomass production curves take shape.
-Based on this principle it is therefore possible to gain medium term predictability of the likely end of year biomass production that can be translated into crop yields according to the specific determinant relationships between thee factors and each crop type.
+Based on this principle it is therefore possible to gain medium term predictability of the likely end of year biomass production that can be translated into crop yields according to the specific determinant relationships between these factors and each crop type.

 The fine grain detail and diurnal variations which together contribute to the final biomass estimates can be described on the basis of Fourier transforms but the actual shape of the annual curve will vary with the individual inputs from the elements of the EWT complex (Edaphic (soil fertility & texture), Water and Temperature regimes).
 The actual quantitative impacts of the values of the EWT complex tend to be cumulative and the only way to measure this is by field observation.

 By combining for Fourier transform combination of sine waves as a basic model structure but adjusting the actual values according to actual climatic and field observations a fairly accurate determination of ongoing growth and the likely yields, excluding extraordinary events, can be estimated.
 This is useful in projecting likely overall availability of commodities and to estimate the likely movements in commodity prices.
+This is becoming of importance to food security and the management of the logistics concerning storage of strategic reserves of food.

 The growth in human populations and the depletion of ecosystems resulting from environmental degradation threaten human wellbeing for many now and increasing numbers in the future.
 One of the important factors in using human, natural and financial resources to secure a sustainable future is knowledge on the determinants of agricultural productivity and methods of measuring this and using this knowledge in an effective fashion.
 By linking up these technical factors with economic analysis it is possible to identify economic development pathways that support, rather than undermine, the livelihoods of those who rely directly on natural resources for their survival.
 The advancing applications of LST can contribute to bringing about better project design and a more effective and efficient allocation of resources.
 LST has a significant potential role to play in determining optimised strategies under conditions of predictive and unstable climatic change.